Rithvik09/TrainOP/README.md

 # SafeTransit
 Created surevillence system for NJ Transit.
-Uses Google Vision API, ML model, and Twilio API to call authorties if a weapon, spills, or violence is detected.
+Uses Google Vision API, Google Auto ML, and Twilio API to call authorties if a weapon, spills, or violence is detected in camera images.